I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 It’s a powerful platform to reach potential new clients and showcase what you can do for them in the salon.

 I’ll go through more about what images and content you should be posting but there are some specific Instagram tactics that you need to make sure you master.

 To get new clients you need to first attract new people to your salon’s Instagram account and then guide them to book with you.

 Good images are crucial on Instagram.
-But to ensure your post reaches more potential new clients there’s a number of things you need have in place for your post captions.
+But to ensure your post reaches more potential new clients there are a number of things you need to have in place for your post captions.
 I’m not only talking about a good local hashtag strategy but also how to write in a way that increases the engagement of your posts.

 Maximize Your Salon or Spa’s Instagram Bio

 I don’t know your goal with being on Instagram.